-12. Equations: Before and after an equation (or a group of equations), leave ¾ - 1 lines.
+12. Equations: Before and after an equation (or a group of equations), leave ¾ - 1 line.
 Fonts and other regulations follow the default of LATEX (or equivalent).
 All mathematical notations must be defined in the text when they first appear.
 Equations should be centered and the equation numbers should use only Arabic numerals without decimal notation, inside parentheses placed at the right edge of the column.

 13. Figures: Before figures and after figure captions, skip one line.
 If possible, figures should fit in one column and be centered.
 Figures are allowed to span over two columns only when it is necessary.
 Photographs should be black and white, with good contrast.
 Texts in a figure or photograph should be large enough to be legible.
 Every figure title must have a number, which is an Arabic numeral without decimal notation.
 The description or explanation should not be more than two lines placed below the figure.
 If it consists of only one line, it should be centered.
-Otherwise, it should be left justified, with the following lines indented.
+Otherwise, it should be left-justified, with the following lines indented.
 Start the caption with "Fig. 1:", using font size #10, bold and italic.
 Leave one space between "Fig. 1:" and the description.
 The description should also use font size #10, italic, not bold, with the first letter of each word capitalized.
-For example: Fig. 1: Plot of Frequency Spectrum.
+For example, Fig. 1: Plot of Frequency Spectrum.

-14. Tables: Similar to figures but the caption must be placed above the table, for example: Table 1: Attenuation (dB) Measured at Different Angles.
+14. Tables: Similar to figures but the caption must be placed above the table, for example, Table 1: Attenuation (dB) Measured at Different Angles.

 15. References: In the body of the text, use brackets to cite a reference and put Arabic numerals inside the brackets.
 The order of the reference list will follow the sequence of references cited in the text.
 If a citation refers to several references, they can all be included in one pair brackets, for example, [1-6].
 In the reference list, use font size #10.
-Start with brackets, with numbering inside the brackets in an increasing order.
+Start with brackets, with numbering inside the brackets in increasing order.
 Then leave a single space before starting the text.
 This section should be justified on both sides, with the following lines indented.
 The examples below are references for an article from a book, a journal, a paper presented in a conference (proceedings), and a thesis.

 R.B.
 Standler, Protection of Electronic Circuits from Overvoltages, John Wiley and Sons, Inc., New York, 1989, ch.
 5.

-A. A. Khan, M. Abou El-Ela, and M. A. Al-Turaigi, "Current Mode Precision Rectification,"International Journal of Electronics, Vol. 79, No. 2, pp. 853-859, 1995.
+A. A. Khan, M. Abou El-Ela, and M. A. Al-Turaigi, "Current Mode Precision Rectification, "International Journal of Electronics, Vol. 79, No. 2, pp. 853-859, 1995.